Result

 the result is Ok

 , this has no effect.
-Use map
+Use [map] to transform an Ok

 .